International students checklist

 PLAN YOUR TRAVELS

-ANU offers a free Canberra airport welcome for commencing domestic and international students arriving in Canberra the week before and during Orientation Week.
-Registrations and further information on operational hours can be found on the Canberra Airport welcome service page.
+ANU offers a free Canberra airport welcome for commencing domestic and international students arriving in Canberra during select period.
+Registrations and further information on operational hours can be found on the Canberra welcome service page.

 BY AIR - DOMESTIC FLIGHT